-OPWDD stated that everyone who receives the COVID-19 vaccine will need to complete a consent form.
+A consent form must be completed to receive the COVID-19 vaccine.
 You can find that form and other information concerning the COVID-19 vaccines on the OPWDD website, including plain language materials, a screening check list, the Pfizer-BioNtech and Moderna vaccine fact sheets.
 Click the button below to visit the OPWDD website to access this material.

 You are also invited to attend our online meetings where Care Design NY leadership will provide information and answer your most pressing questions.
 Click the button below to view the online meetings schedule and to register.
 You may also submit a question and/or topic for the event.

 We will post more information and FAQs as they become available, so please bookmark this page and check back.